BBC Symphony Orchestra Concerts in Bangkok

-College of Music, Mahidol University in collaboration with Ministry of Foreign Affairs, the British Council and British Community in Thailand has engaged with BBC Symphony Orchestra to perform 2 concerts at Prince Mahidol Hall in March 2017.
+The College of Music, Mahidol University in collaboration with Thailand Foundation, British Embassy Bangkok, British Council, and British Chamber of Commerce Thailand (BCCT) will welcome the legendary BBC Symphony Orchestra for two historic performances at Prince Mahidol Hall on March 28 and 29.

 BBC Symphony Orchestra, one of the top orchestras in the world, has accepted our invitation to include Bangkok as one of the destinations for their World Tour which takes them to Dubai, Bangkok and Myanmar.